DaveSeidel/ShlispTools/README.md

     $ gem install shlisp_tools

-## Usage

-Shlerb usage:
+## Shlerb

-    shlerb FILENAME
+Shlerb is a command-line program that generates Shlisp code from a template file and uploads it to a Shnth, assuming that you have one attached to your computer, and that you have the "shlisp" program (from http://shbobo.net) on your path.
+If there are errors translating the file, the error is displayed and nothing is uploaded.

+Shlerb template files are just shlisp source files ("txts")  with optional sections of Ruby code that start with "<%" or "<%=" and end with "%>".
+Sections that start with "<%" are simply evaluated as Ruby code and are used to set variables or constants or do some other processing.
+Section that begin with "<%=" are also evaulated as Ruby code, but the output is printed and is thus useful for generating shlisp code.

+### Usage

+<tt>shlerb FILENAME</tt>

-where FILENAME is something like cool_shnth_patches.txt.erb or cool_shnth_patches.shlerb.
+where FILENAME is something like +cool_shnth_patches.txt.erb+ or +cool_shnth_patches.shlerb+.
 The contents of the file should be shlisp code with optional ERB sections containing Ruby code.
 (For more information on ERB, see https://en.wikipedia.org/wiki/ERuby).
 The Ruby code has access to the modules and classes mentioned above.
-More details soon.

-What shlerb does: it translates the input file into pure shlisp code and then uploads it to the attached Shnth using the "shlisp" command (from http://shbobo.net).
-If these are error translating the file, the error is displayed and nothing is uploaded.

-## Examples
+### Examples

 Here's an example of a shlerb file with a single situation.
 It plays a six-note meta-slendro scale on the keys in the order majora, majorb, majorc, majord, minord, minorc.
 The tones fade in slowly and will tend to (intentionally) distort as they reach full amplitude.
 The scale used is part of the collection of pre-defined scales that come with ShlispTools.